why is my push lawnmower not cutting evenly?

 • Wheel bearings are worn

-• Engine mount or crack in mower body.
+• Engine mount or crack in mower deck.

-When a worker told me that they had this problem I would run through the list of problems and fixes it as set out below.
+When someone told me that they had this problem I would run through the list of problems and fix it as set out below.

 Wheel height adjustment.

-Check that the height adjustment is correct, not damaged and if you have interdependent wheel height adjustment make sure that they are all on the same level.
+Check that the height adjustment on the lawnmower is correct, not damaged, and if you have interdependent wheel height adjustment make sure that they are all on the same level.

 Check the engine mounts and the body for cracks.

 The easiest way to do this is to push down on the engine while the mower is level on the ground.
-Does the engine move have any play on the body?
+Does the engine move or have any play?

 The engine should not have any movement on the body at all.
 If there is movement there, check the engine mounts.
 If they all look ok and secure then check the body for cracks.